scottjacksonx/hu/README.md

 - How does the weather affect the kind of music I listen to?
 Compare the list of songs you listened to when the weather was "Cloudy" to the songs you listened to when the weather was "Fine."
 - What time of day do I listen to music most at?
 See how many songs I listened to between 6pm and 12am and compare that number with how many songs I listened to between 9am and 3pm.

-At the moment, you have to ask those questions at the command-line using your sed, awk and grep fu.
-I might make searching and querying a bit easier later on.
+At the moment, you have to ask those questions at the command-line using your `sed`, `awk` and `grep` fu.
+I might make searching and querying Hu a bit easier later on, but until then, you'll have to speak bleep-blorp like a robot.

-# Administrivia #
+# Progress #

-I plan on making Hu on my Mac, and as such, there might be some Mac-specific stuff going on (using AppleScript to get the URLs of open tabs in a web browser, for example).
-We'll see what happens there.
-I also plan on making Hu a command-line thing for now.
-If I'm persuaded to, I might make it into a menubar app for Mac OS X, but someone else would have to write a system tray app for Windows users.
+So far, Hu records the following things:

+- the current time,
+- what the weather's like,
+- the currently-playing track in iTunes,
+- which application is currently active (i.e. front-most),
+- recently played tracks on Last.fm,
+- currently opened tabs in Safari.

+I've only been working on Hu for a bit, so excuse the short feature list for now.